SciML/DiffEqOperators.jl/docs/src/index.md

     see [MethodOfLines.jl](https://github.com/SciML/MethodOfLines.jl).

+!!! warn

+    This library is not complete, especially for higher dimensional operators.
+    Use with caution.

 For the operators, both centered and [upwind](https://en.wikipedia.org/wiki/Upwind_scheme) operators are provided, for domains of any dimension, arbitrarily spaced grids, and for any order of accuracy.